grzesjam/bitnami-pg-pgvecto-rs-vchord/readme.md

-# Bitnami Postgres images w/ pgvecto.rs
+# Bitnami Postgres images w/ pgvecto.rs and vchord

-I'm using the [Bitnami postgres helm](https://github.com/bitnami/charts/blob/main/bitnami/postgresql/README.md) chart as my backing store for immich (not using the immich helm chart).
-Immich requires [pgvecto.rs](https://pgvecto.rs/) installed, which isn't part of the bitnami image.
-This image and the subseqent configs (listed below) are how I use this.
+I'm using the [Bitnami postgres helm](https://github.com/bitnami/charts/blob/main/bitnami/postgresql/README.md) chart as my backing store for immich(not using the immich helm chart).

+Immich use to require [pgvecto.rs](https://pgvecto.rs/) installed and now [vchord](https://github.com/tensorchord/VectorChord), which isn't part of the bitnami image.

 ## Usage